kscottz/turtlebot4_docker/README.md

 * Build the container yourself -or- pull down the container from DockerHub.
   * In a classroom setting we recommend pulling the container down from DockerHub.
-  * If you are home we recommend you build the container yourself.
+  * If you are at home we recommend you build the container yourself.
 It will allow you to build a ROS + Gazebo Docker container that fits your particular needs.
 * Write the code yourself from scratch -or- follow along from a finished repository.
   * We recommend you write the code yourself!
 It will give you experience with the ROS APIs and development process.
 You can always peek at the finished project for some help.
   * If you want to follow along from the finished project you can clone the [following repository](https://github.com/kscottz/tb4_toy) into your working directory.

 But wait, there's more!
-Do you just want to try out some of the great tutorials on [docs.ros.org](https://docs.ros.org/en/humble/) we also have instructions on how to do that too!
+Do you just want to try out some of the great tutorials on [docs.ros.org](https://docs.ros.org/en/jazzy/) we also have instructions on how to do that too!

 # Setup Instructions